-Possibly the most refreshing drink ever: Sugar Free Homemade Ginger Ale will make your taste buds do the happy dance.
-An easy and quick low carb recipe that uses fresh ginger!
+Possibly the most refreshing drink ever: My homemade sugar free ginger ale will make your taste buds do the happy dance.
+This easy, quick and healthy ginger ale recipe uses fresh ginger!

 Summer is my favourite season.
-It is expansive, generous, about enjoying life to the full (and finally not having to wake up early to do the school run).
+It is expansive, generous, about enjoying life to the full.

 - Running through a water sprinkler and feeling like a kid